Find Cheap Life Insurance Quotes in Your Area

 - The policy changed ownership recently

-- The loan exceeds a certain size, such as $50,000
+- The loan exceeds a specific size, such as $50,000

-There are No Qualifiers for a Policy Loan
+There are no qualifiers for a policy loan

 Unlike other loans, you don't need to qualify to borrow against your life insurance policy.
 There's no credit check, so the loan doesn't appear on your credit report.
 And you don't have to provide proof of income.
-At most, you'll just have to prove your identity and that you're actually requesting the loan.
+At most, you'll just have to prove your identity and that you're requesting the loan.

 Policy Loan Annual Interest Rate

 |Northwestern Mutual||Custom Variable Universal Life Insurance||5%, plus up to 2% additional debt expense charge|